 Family is a major part of most people’s lives, and taking care of a senior adult with changing medical needs often becomes the duty of a family member.
 However, this can be a difficult task, as the time requirements can become significant when medical issues start worsening.
 When life becomes overwhelming, respite care can be the ideal solution for families who need a break.
 But what is respite care?
-Respite care is a short-term, in-home care service that provides caregivers with temporary relief from their responsibilities.
+Respite care is a short-term senior care service that provides caregivers with temporary relief from their responsibilities.
 It gives family members the opportunity to take a break from their daily duties and attend to personal matters.

-Senior respite care can be a good option for family caregivers who need time to attend to other concerns.
+Senior respite care services can be a good option for family caregivers who need time to attend to other concerns.
 If you or someone you know needs help caring for a loved one in Texas, Buckner Retirement Services has six senior living communities to support senior adults and their families.
 Our experienced care staff can provide at-home care so that you can take some time for yourself.
 Whether you’re looking for support from mental health therapists or your loved one needs longer-term care, we are committed to helping Texas residents live full, rich lives, even with the responsibility of caring for their senior family members.
-Contact us at 855.931.5688 to learn more.
+Contact us at 214.227.7182 to learn more.

 What Is Respite Care?